 Step 4: Bind the Raw Edge

 As seen in the video, I cut one of my logos from the printed fabric, leaving 1/4″ all around.
-Then I used the seam binding trim I saved earlier from the shopping bag and pinned it around the edge.
-I took it to the sewing machine and stitched it on, cutting off any excess.
+Then I use the seam binding trim saved earlier from the shopping bag and pin it around the edge.
+Take it to the sewing machine and stitch it on, cutting off any excess.

 Step 5: Cut the Main Body

 Cut the BYOB bag from the main body piece taken apart earlier.
 I use the full width of the bag – handle and all.
 The handle is going to be an integral part of the bag, so be sure to keep it on and incorporate it as a shoulder strap.

 Step 6: Making the Bottom of the Bag